is a member of the

 to bring in some real craft for their customers.
 A few even had a brainstorm – why not serve an array of top level

-business move especially considering that said geeks would be willing to pay prices of $8 to $10 a glass.
-It was (and
+move especially considering that said geeks would be willing to pay prices of $8 to $10 a glass.
+It was (and is) a win-

-is) a win-win for all concerned.
-Except - you knew some problem was coming - many of the bars kept bringing back
+win for all concerned.
+Except - you knew some problem was coming - many of the bars kept bringing back the same

-the same beers over and over again.
+beers over and over again.
 It became the never ending attack of the usual suspects.
-No, not the Keyser
+No, not the Keyser Söze kind

-Söze kind but Casablanca’s Captain Renault’s “round up the usual suspects" type.
-After all, what else but the usual
+but Casablanca’s Captain Renault’s “round up the usual suspects" type.
+After all, what else but the usual suspects

-suspects can you call the likes of Sam Adams Lager, Dogfish 60 Minutes, Sierra Nevada Pale, etc.?
-They and their
+can you call the likes of Sam Adams Lager, Dogfish 60 Minutes, Sierra Nevada Pale, etc.?
+They and their brethren

-brethren are all excellent beers but craft for me at least means new, different, and exiting.
-Frankly having my 6,000th
+are all excellent beers but craft for me at least means new, different, and exciting.
+Frankly having my 6,000th pint of

 A few hotel bars however have moved beyond that to become destination stops for serious beer drinkers.
 I know of